-In addition to reference refractivities of the five species given by Newell and Baird [1965], we have derived an equivalent value for H_2O from the H_2O contribution in the parametrization by Thayer [1974] for a reference temperature of $T_0=273.15$ K. Using the ideal gas law reduces temperature dependence to inverse proportionality, whereas the Thayer [1974] parameterization also carries an inverse quadratic dependence.
-This causes notable deviations from H_2O refractivity as given by Thayer [1974] when temperature is not close to the reference temperature applied.
-However, the deviations are significantly smaller than when refraction by H_2O is not explicitly accounted for.
+In addition to reference refractivities of the five species given by Newell and Baird [1965], we have derived an equivalent value for H2O from the H2O contribution of the parametrization for microwave refractivity in Earth (refr_index_airMicrowavesEarth) with parameters of the expression taken from Bevis et al. [1994] and a reference temperature of T_0 =273.15 K. Using the ideal gas law reduces temperature dependence to inverse proportionality, whereas the microwave Earth parameterization also carries an inverse quadratic dependence.
+This causes notable deviations from H2O refractivity as given by the microwave Earth parameterization when temperature is not close to the reference temperature applied.
+However, the deviations are significantly smaller than when refraction by H2O is not explicitly accounted for.